AURIN has released some exciting new datasets available through the AURIN Portal.

 School Locations (CC-BY)

 Updated datasets for locations of schools and support centres are available for Queensland, NSW and Victoria.
-AURIN Worked with the Queensland Government, Department of Education and Training, Government of New South Wales Department of Education and the Government of Victoria Department of Education and Training to bring researchers the latest point level data on locations of schools. this is a comprehensive dataset that can be overlaid with a myriad of other social and demographic data to reveal insight into our education facility placement and service access.
+AURIN Worked with the Queensland Government, Department of Education and Training, Government of New South Wales Department of Education and the Government of Victoria Department of Education and Training to bring researchers the latest point level data on locations of schools.
+Each state has provided a different number of datasets.
+They are comprehensive and can be overlaid with a myriad of other social and demographic data to reveal insight into our education facility placement and service access.

-Check out our Walkability tutorial for creating the map above that depicts school locations and a walkable catchment for each school.
+Check out our Walkability tutorial for creating the map below that depicts school locations and a walkable catchment for each school.